mela4216/greed/README.md

 # greed
+This repo contains the complete source code for the CSE 210 Prove:Developer assignment for Unit 04.

 # This is a game where the player will be confronted with falling rocks (O) and falling gems (*).
 When you collect a gem, you get 1 point.
 When you collect a rock, you lose 1 point.